junegunn/hbase-jruby/README.md

 However, downloading all the JAR files and manually putting them in CLASSPATH is a PITA, especially when HBase is not installed on local system.

-hbase-jruby includes `HBase.resolve_dependency!` helper method, which resolves Hadoop/HBase dependency.
+*hbase-jruby* includes `HBase.resolve_dependency!` helper method, which resolves Hadoop/HBase dependency.

 #### Preconfigured dependencies

-A natural way to resolve class dependencies in JVM environment is to use Maven.
+Apache Maven is the de facto standard dependency management mechanism for Java projects.
-Current version of hbase-jruby is shipped with Maven dependency specifications for the following Hadoop/HBase distributions.
+Current version of *hbase-jruby* is shipped with Maven dependency specifications for the following Hadoop/HBase distributions.

 * cdh4.1.2
-* cdh3u5 (NOT TESTED :p)
+* cdh3u5 (NOT TESTED, yet)

 ```ruby
 require 'hbase-jruby'